natecarlson/quectel-rgmii-at-command-client/quectel_eth_at_client/README.md

 # quectel-rgmii-at-command-client

+**NOTE**: This is a work-in-progress that I never got fully working.
+You should probably use the [AT Telnet Daemon](https://github.com/natecarlson/quectel-rgmii-at-command-client/at_telnet_daemon) instead.
+It does require adb to install, but it provides a full telnet interface to the modem, and is much more reliable.
+I may continue to work on this at some point, but I'm not sure.
+Pull requests always welcome!

 This is a Python script to send AT commands to Quectel RM5xx modems that are connected via a RGMII Ethernet interface (aka a "RJ45 to M.2" or "Ethernet to M.2" adapter board).
 Their AT interface doesn't just accept plain AT commands, so this is trying to reimplement the protocol they give a (poor) example of in the reference C app.

 Should work with any RM520/RM530 modems.
 Also _sometimes_ works with my RM500Q.